 In addition to the chance to win a cool new t-shirt, there are more reasons to take part.
 By participating in this virtual event, you’re helping to demonstrate that Lake Erie is immeasurably special and deserving of better protection.
 Despite the fact that Lake Erie is so important to our lives and wellbeing, it is under serious threats.

-Every year, Lake Erie is victim to harmful and toxic algal blooms.
-Unfortunately, this summer is predicted to be no different.
-The U.S. National Oceanic and Atmospheric Association (NOAA) has forecasted a moderate bloom on the lake this year.
-This shows us that we have no time to waste when it comes to saving Lake Erie.
+This is why we have no time to waste when it comes to saving Lake Erie.
 As the impacts of harmful and toxic algae blooms rage on, it’s more important than ever to make our voices heard.
 We must demonstrate our support for government action to address these blooms at the source.